 Makes about 16 arancini / Total Time:

-- In a medium sauce pot heat the oil over medium heat and sauté the onions until translucent.
-Add the rice and cook, stirring constantly for 4 minutes.
-Add the salt, spices, and Sauvignon Blanc and keep stirring until all of the wine evaporates.
+- Heat the oil in a medium pot or deep skillet over medium heat.
+Add the onions and sauté until translucent.
+Add the rice and cook, stirring constantly, until lightly toasted, about 2 minutes.
+Add the salt, allspice, cinnamon, cardamom, and Sauvignon Blanc and keep stirring until the wine evaporates.

-- Add ½ cup of broth and stir constantly until the broth is absorbed into the rice.
-Repeat this step until all of the broth is used and the rice is tender.
-The consistency of the rice at this point should be creamy; if it is sticky or dry, add more water until it is soft and pourable (meaning, if poured onto a plate, it will run flat and not hold its shape).
+- Add ½ cup broth and stir constantly until the liquid is absorbed by the rice.
+Repeat this step until all of the broth is absorbed and the rice is tender.
+The consistency of the rice should be creamy; if it is sticky or dry, add more water until it is soft and pourable.

-- Turn off the heat and stir in the butter, Gouda, pumpkin purée and lemon juice.
+- Remove from the heat and stir in the cheese, pumpkin purée, lemon juice, and butter.
 Pour into a shallow dish and refrigerate until cool.

-- Once cool, scoop up two tablespoons of the rice mixture and form into a little ball.
-(If the rice is too loose, fold in some bread crumbs to give it enough body to hold its shape.)
+- Scoop two tablespoons of the rice mixture and form into a ball.
+(If the rice is too loose, fold in some breadcrumbs to give it enough body to hold its shape.)
 Repeat with the remainder of the rice.

-- Preheat the oil to 350°F in a large heavy saucepan.
-Add the Arancini and fry until golden brown on all sides (about 3-5 minutes).
-Strain onto a wire rack.
+- Heat the oil to 350°F in a large heavy saucepan.
+Fry the arancini in batches until golden brown on all sides, about 5 minutes.
+Transfer to a wire rack to drain.

-- Sprinkle with grated Gouda, chopped parsley and pomegranate seeds, and serve immediately.
+- Arrange the arancini on a serving platter.
+Scatter the grated Gouda, parsley and pomegranate seeds over and serve immediately.

 In recent years there has been resurgence in heirloom variety pumpkins with names like Cinderella, Fairytale, and Red Kuri.
 Many of these pumpkins are rich in flavor and color.
 If you have trouble finding heirloom pumpkins, butternut squash makes a wonderful substitution.

-To make pumpkin purée, cut the pumpkin in half, scoop out the seeds, and place the cut side down onto a cookie tray.
+To make pumpkin purée, cut a small pumpkin in half, scoop out the seeds, and place the pumpkin, cut side down, on a rimmed baking sheet.
 Bake at 300°F for 2 hours or until tender.
 Scoop out the flesh and purée in a food processor.
 Freeze any extra purée for later use in pumpkin pies.